pantheon-systems/documentation/source/content/guides/quickstart/05-create-test-live.md

 ## Create Test Environment

 1. Go to your Site Dashboard and click the <Icon icon="equalizer" text="Test"/> tab.
-Here you’ll have access to your Test environment, but it hasn’t been created yet.
+Here you’ll have access to your Test environment, though it hasn’t been created yet.
 Click **Initialize Test Environment** to create one.

   This takes a few moments.